auroraGPT-ANL/MCQ-and-SFT-code/src/README.md

 ### 2. Test Model Verification (`test_model_verification.py`)

-To facilitate offline testing without any delays of model interactions, a test model ('test\_model.py') is used.
+To facilitate offline testing without delays associated with model interactions, a stub model ('test\_model.py') is used.
+It provides predefined ressponses to test workflow components without requiring access to models.
 This code ensures that the test model functions properly with each of the workflow components.

 Unit testing focused on validating the stub model implementation:
 - Tests the offline test model implementation (src/test\_model.py)
 - Verifies that the stub model provides appropriate responses